 Severe alcohol withdrawal symptoms can be life-threatening and require medical intervention during alcohol detox.

-Being able to recognize the signs of alcoholism is one of the crucial first steps to actually overcoming alcoholism in the first place.
-Millions of people across the globe lose their jobs, health, families, and even lives to the debilitating effects of alcoholism
+Being able to recognize the signs of alcoholism is one of the crucial first steps to finding recovery from alcohol use disorder.
+Millions of people across the globe lose their jobs, health, families and even lives to the debilitating effects of alcoholism each year.

 1. You Cannot Control Your Drinking

 Do you always tell yourself that you’re just going to have one or two drinks, yet you always end up drinking much more than that?

 The inability to control your drinking is a sign of alcoholism.
 From the moment you take your first drink, you may hear a voice inside your head telling you to “drink more, drink more, drink more…”

 Related Topic: Drinking Too Much Alcohol

 Do you drink throughout the day just to feel normal?
 Do you drink alone frequently?
 Alcohol can be used to mask how you’re truly feeling and can be used as a coping mechanism during stressful times throughout your life.
 Or, it may be used to mask mental health issues like depression.